 Red Onion Café

-Established in 1985 as one of the classic restaurants in Boone NC, the Red Onion Café opens daily at 11am and serves continuously to hungry guests well into the evening.
-The Red Onion Café has created its niche in the High Country for more than 30 years by offering customers a comfortable and welcoming atmosphere and an extensive menu at affordable prices.
-The café has something for every member of the family, including burgers, sandwiches, wraps, pizza, pasta, fish, steak and delicious homemade desserts.
-Look for weekly dinner specials and the kid’s menu items as well.
-The Red Onion Café also offers several of the region’s top beer and wines to compliment any meal as well as friendly staff on hand to assist with your choices from the extensive menu.
-The outside patio is perfect for a comfortable outdoor lunch or for a cozy dinner on warm evenings.
+The Red Onion Cafe has created its niche in the High Country for over 33 years by offering a welcoming atmosphere and an extensive menu at affordable prices.
+The Red Onion Cafe has something for every member of the family, including burgers, sandwiches, wraps, pizza, pasta, fish, steak and delicious homemade desserts.
+The Red Onion Cafe also offers several of the region’s top beer and wines to compliment any meal.

 Business Spotlight: After Three Decades in Boone, Red Onion Still Evolving With Renovations, Revamped Menu